-Vulgar or insulting or profanity
+- Vulgar or insulting or profanity

-Alcohol or drug related
+- Alcohol or drug related

-Sexually suggestive
+- Sexually suggestive

-Identify or support gang membership, or

-Ridicule a particular person or group
+- Identify or support gang membership, or - Ridicule a particular person or group

-The following specific items are NOT acceptable in school district buildings:
+The following specific items are NOT acceptable dress in school district buildings:

-Bare feet or shoes that are considered to be unsafe.
+- Bare feet or shoes that are considered to be unsafe.

-Sunglasses for non-medical reasons.
+- Sunglasses for non-medical reasons.

-Halter tops, strapless tops/dresses, tops/dresses featuring spaghetti straps.
+- Halter tops, strapless tops/dresses.

-Tops or bottoms that could be considered nightwear.

-Sagging pants or the wearing of chains.
+- Tops or bottoms that could be considered nightwear. - Sagging pants or the wearing of chains or spiked accessories.